RobertDober/lab42_options/demo/020-parameter-groups.md

     end
 ```

-an error will be raised even in the following case, that is to enforce readability.
+an error will be raised even in the following case too, that is to enforce readability.

 ```ruby
     ParameterError.assert.raised? do